Ghini/ghini.desktop/doc/gui-test-plan.md

 1. `scripts/docker-dev test-smoke`
 2. `scripts/docker-dev test-regression`
 3. `scripts/docker-dev postgres-check`
+4. `scripts/docker-dev postgres-smoke` against a disposable representative PostgreSQL database copy
-4. Guided visual scenarios for startup, connection, taxonomy creation, location creation, record editing, delete confirmation, daily accession workflow, and propagation workflow
+5. Optional guided visual scenarios for startup, connection, taxonomy creation, location creation, record editing, delete confirmation, daily accession workflow, and propagation workflow
-5. A real PostgreSQL smoke pass against a disposable copy of representative data

 Known failures are acceptable only when they are marked `xfail` or recorded in GitLab with a release decision.
 A defect should block release when it affects startup, database connection, data integrity, search/navigation, or the daily taxonomy-to-accession-to-plant workflow.

+For `v4.0.0rc1`, the guided visual scenarios are not a required gate after the automated GUI E2E suite passes.
+Guided runs remain useful for discovery and visual confirmation, but release confidence comes from the no-intervention smoke/regression/PostgreSQL gates and from converting guided findings into automated tests or tracked release decisions.

 ## Bug Recording Policy